 How Can You Find Out If Your Spouse Filed For Divorce?

-Ultimately, the law requires your spouse to serve you the divorce papers.
+Ultimately, the law requires your spouse to serve you with the divorce papers.
 This step in the process must happen, so it will catch up with you eventually.
-But if you suspect that your ex filed for divorce, but haven’t been served yet, there are ways to check.
+But if you suspect your ex has filed for divorce but hasn’t been served yet, there are ways to check.

 There are many reasons you might want this information.